arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting_started/getting-started.md

 ![charging blink](assets/battery_holder.jpg)

-The Nano ESP32 can report the status of the battery trough the terminal of the Arduino Lab for MicroPython and with its RGB status LED.
+The Nano ESP32 can report the status of the battery through the terminal of the Arduino Lab for MicroPython and with its RGB status LED.
 To do that you need to call the `Alvik.begin()` function, in any program or you can also do it directly at the command line area.

 When the battery is charging the status LED will blink RED for 1 second.
 ![charging blink](assets/charging.gif)